guthom/labstreaminglayer_ros/README.md

     * **useLSLTypesBidirectional(Bool)** - *Default: False*

         set True if you want to use the specific LSL-Message Types (eg. LSLBool) on both ROS and LSL side.
-Keep it False allow for streaming standard ROS-Messages direktly to LSL
+Keep it False allow for streaming standard ROS-Messages directly to LSL

+    * **includeLSLTimestamps(Bool)** - *Default: True*

+        set False if you do not want to use the specific LSL-messages with included timestamp.
+If set to False the synchronizer will stream the received LSL data with standard ROS-messages if they exist.

 * **lsl_maps.yaml**
     ```yaml